Types of Brain Injuries

 - Medication: The incorrect prescription, dosage, or combination of medications can quickly lead to irreversible brain injury.

-If one of your loved ones has suffered a brain injury after a trip to the doctor or ER, Younker Hyde Macfarlane can help you determine whether malpractice was a factor.
-Contact us today to schedule a free legal consultation.
+If one of your loved ones has suffered a brain injury after a trip to the doctor or ER, a brain injury attorney from Younker Hyde Macfarlane, PLLC can help determine whether malpractice was a factor.
+Contact us online or call us at (801) 335-6467 to schedule a free legal consultation.